teknopaul/binjs/binjs/doc/ParserRules.md

 Multi-line JavaScript of this form is considered bad form and generally frowned upon in the world of /bin/js since it implies to noobs that trailing + opr & or | might work, they dont, and never will.
 But it is hopefully obvious why this is needed for setting up very long constants.

 ### Assorted wierd rules

 ### Randomly banned stuff

 The following rules apply to encourage you to write legible scripts.

- * Lines starting with [ or ] are errors (despite being valid JavaScript)
+ * Lines starting with [ or ] are errors (despite being valid JavaScript and Bash)
- * Lines starting with " or ' are errors (despite being valid JavaScript)
+ * Lines starting with " or ' are errors (despite being valid JavaScript and Bash)
  * Lines starting with whitespace then # are errors

 ### Curly bracket rules